cooperative-computing-lab/cctools/python_packaging/README.md

 This will run the command `python3 example.py` within the Conda environment in `example_venv.tar.gz`.
 Note that this command can be performed either locally, on the same machine that analyzed the script and created the environment, or remotely, on a different machine that contains the Conda environment tarball and the `example.py` script.

-## POSSIBLE IMPROVEMENTS
-1. Do protection checking against dangerous shell commands, as the script runs the command line argument directly
-- The program directly runs the task string that is passed in, which means the user could send a task that is harmful to the worker machine
-- Perhaps WorkQueue already uses protection checking for the task strings, in which case it is not necessary